 In this scheme, Pyotr is acting as a certificate authority (CA).
 Because Pyotr is trusted by Bob, Pyotr can perform a valuable service for Alice: vouching for Alice’s public key.

 In the real world, the certificate authorities are Comodo, Symantec, GoDaddy, and others.
 Comodo has gotten its public key onto many people’s machines, in the form of “root certificates”.
 Comodo can therefore perform a valuable service to websites: vouching for that website’s public key, so that other people can communicate with that website.
 Instead of visiting someone’s house to tie the public key to a real person, Comodo will tie the public key to a domain by verifying ownership of the domain (e.g. with a DNS challenge).
 Instead of ad hoc signed strings, Comodo and others use X.509, which has proper formats for certificates (amongst other features).

 ca commands, which are the “proper” way to do PKI.

 I wrote this because I'm learning SSL/TLS. x509 is a big part of this, but the tools obscure the problems it solves, and the cryptographic operations involved.
 To understand it, I'm building it myself.
 This post is not associated with my employer.
-This site is hosted by Netlify (who are great, but I'm not associated with them either).
+Found an error?
+Edit this page.